maeehart/MultiForestDemonstration/README.md

 (7) <b>target year:</b> define the year that is optimized.
 Can be any year except the initial year.
 Is used for the objectives "targetYear" & "targetYearWithSlope".<br>
 (8) <b>periodic targets:</b> define one target value for each simulation step (except initial year).
 Is for example used for the demand values of GLOBIOM.

-Most of the options are what they say, but some may require an additional description:
+Most of the options are what they say they are, but some may require additional description:
 - **minYearlyIncrease**: This is mathematically <img src="https://render.githubusercontent.com/render/math?math=\min_{i%20\in%20\{1,\ldots,years-1\}}f_{i+1}-f_i">, where f is the standwise aggregated objective.
 Note that minYearlyIncrease can be used only with maximized objectives.
 - **maxYearlyIncrease**: This is mathematically <img src="https://render.githubusercontent.com/render/math?math=\max_{i%20\in%20\{1,\ldots,years-1\}}f_{i+1}-f_i">, where f is the standwise aggregated objective.
 Note that maxYearlyIncrease can be used only with minimized objectives.
 - **maxDecreaseDuringNPeriods**:  This is mathematically <img src="https://render.githubusercontent.com/render/math?math=\max_{i%20\in%20\{1,\ldots,years-1\}}f_i-f_{i+N}">, where f is the standwise aggregated objective.
 Note that maxDecreaseDuringNPeriods can be used only with minimized objectives.